stefmolin/stefmolin.github.io/app/_posts/blog/celebrating-the-flat-white.md

 1. I prefer a straight shot of espresso in the afternoon.
 2. It's rare to find a coffee shop that serves a [espresso macchiato](https://en.wikipedia.org/wiki/Caff%C3%A8_macchiato) by default.
 3. As an Amazon Associate, I earn from qualifying purchases at no cost to you.
-4. I'm still trying to figure out the latte art part.

 </small>